nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

 version: 1.0

-This document explains the test and evaluation protocol `RASPBERRY-SI` partially followed prior to and during the visit to JPL in August 2022, and will fully follow after the visit for evaluating the Autonomy when interfaced with NASA JPL OWLAT (physical testbed) and NASA Ames OceanWATERS (virtual testbed).
+This document explains the test and evaluation protocol `RASPBERRY-SI` partially followed before and during the visit to JPL in August 2022, and will fully follow after the visit for evaluating the Autonomy when interfaced with NASA JPL OWLAT (physical testbed) and NASA Ames OceanWATERS (virtual testbed).
 The challenges that the `RASPBERRY-SI` team faced for testing and evaluating Autonomy with the physical testbed during the visit to JPL in August 2022 provided the required info for following rigorous integration tests and defining test specifications prior to evaluation.

 ## Overview